 |Agnieszka Słomka-Gołębiowska – Member of the Supervisory Board|

-Previously, Director in the Industrial Development Agency responsible for corporate governance (2006- 2009) and later consultant for private and public companies at Arthur Andersen.
-Since 2006, she sits on supervisory boards.
-She completed the Alexander von Humboldt Fellowship at the University of Muenster (2003-2004) and the Polish-American Fulbright Fellowship at the University of California, Berkeley (2001-2002).
-She was a visiting scholar at universities in Cambridge (MIT), Tucson (UOA), Munster, Copenhagen (CBS), Birmingham (BBS), Berlin (HSoG), Genoa (UoG - Law School) and Vienna (WU).
+From 2006 to 2009, the director in the Industrial Development Agency responsible for corporate governance and before that, a consultant for private and public companies at Arthur Andersen.
+Since 2006, she has been a member of supervisory boards.
+She completed the Alexander von Humboldt Fellowship at the University of Muenster and the Polish-American Fulbright Fellowship at the University of California, Berkeley.
+She was a visiting scholar at universities in Cambridge (MIT), Tucson (UOA), Munster, Copenhagen (CBS), Birmingham (BBS), Berlin (HSoG), Genoa (UoG - Law School), Vienna (WU) and Florence (UniFi).
 She is the author of many publications on corporate governance.

 |Waldemar Stawski – Member of the Supervisory Board|

 |Graduate of the Gdańsk Technical University and post-graduate studies in: Accounting and Finance (2009-2010), Financial Analysis in Business Management (1992-1993), Microprocessors in Energoelectronics and Propulsions (1986-1987), Didactics and Pedagogy (1984-1985).